rusticlion/Manastorm/manastorm_codebase_dump.md

 -- Helper function to check and pay mana costs function Wizard:payManaCost(cost)
     local tokens = {}
+    local usedIndices = {} -- Track which token indices are already used

     -- Try to pay each component of the cost for _, costComponent in ipairs(cost) do